 Harvest Cafe Restaurant serves lunch 7 days a week from 12 noon and bookings are essential.

-In March 2012 your hosts at Witches Falls Cottages, Daniela & David got married on the Beach in Byron Bay and celebrated afterwards with family and friends at the old Harvest Bakery.
-The place holds special memories and Daniela & David return regularly to enjoy the delicious cuisine of the Harvest Cafe Restaurant.
+In March 2012 your hosts at Witches Falls Cottages, Witches Falls Cottages Team got married on the Beach in Byron Bay and celebrated afterwards with family and friends at the old Harvest Bakery.
+The place holds special memories and Witches Falls Cottages Team return regularly to enjoy the delicious cuisine of the Harvest Cafe Restaurant.

 The Harvest Deli gives both locals and tourists another great reason to visit the charming and historic village of Newrybar.